 Getting Here: Upon reaching the Cochin International Airport, take a bus or cab to reach Vagamon in around two hours.

-Things To Do: Tandem Paragliding, visiting the Murugan Mala, Thangal Para, etc. are a few things to do here.
+Things To Do in Vagamon: Tandem Paragliding, visiting the Murugan Mala, Thangal Para, etc. are a few things to do here.

 There’s no way that Kumarakom wouldn’t have been one of the best places to visit in Kerala during monsoon.
 This city on Vembanad Lake is what makes you experience the best of Kerala.
 And that’s why the waterfalls or sanctuary here is the last thing you should see, and the backwaters the first.
 Cruise through them and treat your eyes with the beauty of what they call as ‘god’s own country’.